BetterManio/treasuryapp/README.md

 The logic within the app has remained the same but the app itself has been restructured into modules with an app factory and blueprint format.

 For this app we have three modules: main, orders, and yields.
 Besides main, which just has routes, each module has routes, models, and utils for helper functions.
+Should have a Forms for Orders modules but was short on time